Chicken (game): Chicken and prisoner's dilemma

 Chicken is a symmetrical 2x2 game with conflicting interests, the preferred outcome is to play Straight while the opponent plays Swerve.
 Similarly, the prisoner's dilemma is a symmetrical 2x2 game with conflicting interests: the preferred outcome is to Defect while the opponent plays Cooperate.
 PD is about the impossibility of cooperation while Chicken is about the inevitability of conflict.
-Iterated play can solve PD but not Chicken.
+Iterated play in PD can lead to symmetric cooperation, whereas iteration in Chicken can lead to turn-taking.

 Both games have a desirable cooperative outcome in which both players choose the less escalated strategy, Swerve-Swerve in the Chicken game, and Cooperate-Cooperate in the prisoner's dilemma, such that players receive the Coordination payoff C (see tables below).
 The temptation away from this sensible outcome is toward a Straight move in Chicken and a Defect move in the prisoner's dilemma (generating the Temptation payoff, should the other player use the less escalated move).
 The essential difference between these two games is that in the prisoner's dilemma, the Cooperate strategy is dominated, whereas in Chicken the equivalent move is not dominated since the outcome payoffs when the opponent plays the more escalated move (Straight in place of Defect) are reversed.

+Many-player versions

+Much as the Public goods game reduces to a Prisoner's dilemma when the number of players is two, so do certain other many-player games reduce to Chicken.

+As one example, the Volunteer's dilemma is a game in which each player must choose between two options: to volunteer or not.
+A player’s best outcome results when they do not volunteer, but at least one other player does; the worst outcome results when no player volunteers.
+As the number of players increases, it becomes more likely that none will volunteer (see Diffusion of responsibility).
+In the El Farol Bar problem, the choice is to go to the bar or stay home, and which choice yields a better outcome depends upon what portion of other players choose to go (this would reduce to the volunteer's dilemma if the portion threshold were zero).